-Our feet when we contact the ground begin a chain of movements throughout the body and play a major role in how we handle forces.
+When your feet contact the ground, it begins a chain of movements throughout the body which plays a major role in how you handle forces.

-This is when we have an excessive amount of pronation which causes the arch to flatten, turning the foot inwards.
-The leg and knee follow in suit.
+This is when we have excessive pronation, which causes the arch to flatten, turning the foot inwards.
+The leg and knee follow suit.

-This is when there is not an effective amount of pronation for shock absorption.
-This is usually a higher, rigid arched foot where most the of forces are on the outside of the foot.
+This is when there is excessive supination, which impacts our ability to absorb shock.
+This is usually a higher, rigid arched foot, where most the of forces are on the outside of the foot.

-If you have chronic back pain that is not improving with localised treatments, perhaps a podiatry assessment would be worth while.
+If you have chronic back pain that has not improved with localised treatment, a podiatry assessment would be worthwhile!

 Our podiatrist Josh is available for consultations at our Boronia clinic Tuesday afternoons & Wednesday mornings.